 The future of the UK property market in post-Brexit 2021

-Even after Brexit, the industry remains far from quiet, contrary to predictions from the Bank of England (BoE), which warned housing prices could decline by up 35% over the next three years after the UK departs the EU.
+The data follows predictions from the Bank of England (BoE), which warned housing prices could decline by up 35% over the next three years after the UK departs the EU.

 Although the coronavirus pandemic triggered one of the most economically turbulent times in recent history, UK property prices stormed to record highs in 2020, with the average home costing GBP 253,374 in December – an increase of over GBP 14,000 on the previous year.

 Meanwhile, housing prices across the UK have jumped up by 14.1% since the June 2016 vote, with the West Midlands, East Midlands and Wales seeing turbocharged growth.

 However, with the UK still subject to coronavirus restrictions, concerning unemployment levels, and COVID vaccine rollouts being accelerated, the housing market activity appears to be cooling off.

 Uncertainty surrounding how long the coronavirus pandemic will last, the UK’s post-Brexit future and the efficacy of vaccines has caused many to speculate what’s in store for the property market in 2021.